MichaelWestergaard/Terning/src/terning/README.md

 # Terning
-This is a Java program for rolling dice.
+This is a Java program for- rolling dice.
 The program has known errors.

 ## Purpose